Tpw429/Covid-19_Regression_Analysis/README.md

 Limitations with this model would be around outliers having a huge effect that that skews our findings.
 As well, we’re only comparing two variables against each other at a time.
 So this gives us of an idea of the relationship between the two but it’s not a complete picture of the relationship and what else might be impacting it.

 ## Database Integration

 The following files are downloaded from the websites and cleaned in Jupyter notebook for the project.
 The population data for 2019 is added to the country_gdp.csv file using VLOOKUP.
-All these files are available in the Resources folder
+All these files are available in the [Resources folder][1]

 1. country_gdp.csv
 2. country_vaccinations.csv